 Modal: With 'Modal' selected, the Editor will only pop up when you open a file to be edited.
 When you are done editing the file, the window will go away.
 To run the Editor in this mode, turn the Editor off in View.
 In this mode, the window will have a white background with black text.

 Non-Modal: The Editor will always be open in this mode.
 The window will have a black background with white text.
-This is shown in figure 8.24.
+This is shown in figure 4.24 on the previous page.